Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 - Less well known is that we each tend to blow it hardest in estimating the sides of the triangle we least understand or respect.
 - Kindly note that the grave existential truth of the Project Management Triangle is *non-negotiable*.
 People **hate** this.
 Which is normal.
 - If the person with whom you are negotiating finds it difficult to provide a decisive budget estimate for their project, ask them to try and situate it between two orders of magnitude.
 As in, "How many zeroes are we talking about here?"
 Quickly discovering that your ballpark figures are 2 to 6 zeroes apart can save you both a *lot* of time and frustration.
 - Related: if the client's estimate for any given aspect of the project feels poorly thought out, mentally double the estimated budget for money and time.
 At the end of all estimations, add *at least* another 20% to the time and budget.
-You’re gonna need it, and, boy, are you ever going to earn it.
+You're gonna need it, and, boy, are you ever going to earn it.
 - Relatedly related: have you leavened your estimate of the project with your hunches about the credibility of the client?
 Have you accounted for human foibles and flakiness in your estimate?
 - When estimating the time it will take to do anything involving a child, add at least ten minutes per child.
 Make that 30 minutes for kids under five or over twelve.
 - Always have a twelve-pack of Diet Coke and a good quantity of unflavored fizzy water.
 A lot of people love one (or both), and most of the people who do drink a lot of it.
 - Whoever wants the meeting most usually holds the least power.
-- Archive any email that’s older than 30 days.
+- Archive any email that's older than 30 days.
 If it kills you to archive a given email, *immediately* turn it into a task, and then archive it.
 - Most team culture comes out of a combination of what is tolerated and what is rewarded.
 If you legit want your culture to improve, change what you reward and rethink what you will tolerate.
 - To better understand anyone's childhood, learn which things were *way* harder for them than they were for you.
 - Any Slack is only as good as the guy who always has the latest post.
 (And, it's nearly always a guy.)
-- Avoid any children’s movie whose theatrical trailer includes more than one fart or butt joke.
-That’s their idea of the best parts of the movie.
+- Avoid any children's movie whose theatrical trailer includes more than one fart or butt joke.
+That's their idea of the best parts of the movie.
 - If you don't remember what an app does, you can probably delete it.
 - If you don't remember what a cable does, you can almost definitely discard it.
 - The earlier a kid is around books often (and in *any* way), the earlier and easier their life of reading will go.
 - Any time you locate a piece of digital information you were hunting for, tag it something like, "`#OutboardBrain`."
 Chances are you'll want to find it again, and chances are you'll definitely forget it again.
-- Avoid vegetarian dishes that aspire to approximate a recipe that’s typically based on meat.
+- Avoid vegetarian dishes that aspire to approximate a recipe that's typically based on meat.
-- In any large retail store, choose the line that’s mostly young people who are by themselves.
+- In any large retail store, choose the line that's mostly young people who are by themselves.
 - Always make ***all*** the bacon.
-- Never try to bribe someone unless the amount you’re offering them feels *ludicrously* high.
+- Never try to bribe someone unless the amount you're offering them feels *ludicrously* high.
 - If you really want a glass of water at a restaurant, always order that first.
 As you do this, look the server in the eyes and nod.
-- You’ll probably need to listen to at least three episodes of a podcast before you will know if you could *really* love it.
+- You'll probably need to listen to at least three episodes of a podcast before you will know if you could *really* love it.
 - If you want an honest opinion, ask for the second superlative.
 For example, if you want a thoughtful answer about someone's job, ask them their *second-least-favorite* thing about it.
 - Avoid any food whose name has been altered for legal reasons.
 (Thanks, Chris C.)

 ----

-- Sometimes, people ask you how you're doing when they're especially concerned about how *they’re* doing.
+- Sometimes, people ask you how you're doing when they're especially concerned about how *they're* doing.
 - Stay focused on the outcome, not your original strategy.
-Viz.: if you’re looking for *a* USB cable, don't fixate on finding a *specific* box that might contain a *specific* USB cable.
+Viz.: if you're looking for *a* USB cable, don't fixate on finding a *specific* box that might contain a *specific* USB cable.
 Just find *a* goddamned cable.
-- Related: when you get stuck and frustrated about how to solve a problem, stop, take a breath, and ask yourself, “What am I *actually* trying to accomplish here?”
-Because, that’s the outcome on the other side of a new and less ambiguous strategy.
+- Related: when you get stuck and frustrated about how to solve a problem, stop, take a breath, and ask yourself, "What am I *actually* trying to accomplish here?"
+Because, that's the outcome on the other side of a new and less ambiguous strategy.
 - Relatedly related: whenever you catch yourself getting frustrated because you're hung up on some weird implementation detail, please say the following outloud in a firm but friendly tone: "*Just do the thing*."
 - Before you freak out about how you are feeling right now, ask yourself how much (or how little) you're having of sleep, food, sex, water, exercise, alcohol, drugs, sunshine, human touch, family time, and probably some other stuff I don't know of but you definitely will.
-- Whenever you need to carry two seemingly identical things (like, drinks or toothbrushes or what have you), always—*and only*—ever carry the one that’s yours in your right hand.
-When you pick up the two items, always mutter aloud to yourself, “*I’m always **right***.”
+- Whenever you need to carry two seemingly identical things (like, drinks or toothbrushes or what have you), always—*and only*—ever carry the one that's yours in your right hand.
+When you pick up the two items, always mutter aloud to yourself, "*I'm always **right***."
 Because, now, you are always right.
-- After you’ve had two alcoholic beverages, begin alternating with equal amounts of water.
+- After you've had two alcoholic beverages, begin alternating with equal amounts of water.
 If you have more than five drinks, change that ratio to two-to one in favor of water.
 (Thanks, Dennis.
 G.)
 - Dinner parties and most large group meals are not really about eating.
-They’re mostly about easy socializing.
-So, if you get weird when you’re hungry, *eat before you arrive*.
-It’ll make everyone's evening more easy and more social.
+They're mostly about easy socializing.
+So, if you get weird when you're hungry, *eat before you arrive*.
+It'll make everyone's evening more easy and more social.

 ----